Tesla, Inc. PESTEL/PESTLE Analysis & Recommendations

 3. Improving wealth distribution in developing markets (opportunity)

 This company analysis shows opportunities to grow the multinational automotive business.
-For example, Tesla Inc. has growth opportunities based on the rising popularity of low-carbon lifestyles and increasing preference for renewable energy.
-In the PESTEL/PESTLE analysis framework, these external factors improve market demand for the company’s electric vehicles and related products.
+For example, Tesla has growth opportunities based on the rising popularity of low-carbon lifestyles and increasing preference for renewable energy.
+In the PESTLE analysis framework, these external factors improve market demand for the company’s electric vehicles and related products.
 In addition, Tesla has an opportunity to boost its financial performance based on the increasing wealth distribution in developing markets.
 This wealth distribution trend increases the population of potential buyers of the company’s relatively expensive cars.
-In this part of the PESTEL/PESTLE analysis, Tesla Inc. can grow its business internationally, based on sociocultural opportunities in its remote or macro-environment.
+In this part of the PESTEL analysis, Tesla can grow its business internationally, based on sociocultural opportunities.

 Technological Factors

-This part of the PESTEL/PESTLE Analysis determines how technologies influence the company’s remote or macro-environment.
+This part of the PESTLE analysis determines how technologies influence the company’s remote or macro-environment.
 The advancement of Tesla’s automotive and energy solutions business depends on available technologies.
 For example, materials engineering technology determines the efficiency and cost-effectiveness of the company’s batteries.
-The following technological external factors are significant in Tesla, Inc.’s automotive business:
+The following technological factors are significant to Tesla’s automotive and energy business:

 1. High rate of technological change (opportunity & threat)